redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/configure.md

 Exercise
 --------

 #### 1\.
-Logging into the Ansible Automation Platform
+Logging into the Ansible Automation Platform (AAP)

--   Use a web browser on your computer to access the Ansible Tower GUI via the link found in the Environment above.
+-   Use a web browser on your computer to access the AAP GUI via the link found in the Environment above.
 And use the following username and password to login: *admin / <password_set_in_deploy_vars>*

 ![](https://lh3.googleusercontent.com/qPZKoTY_llCgALI1Y4E1Y9jpXx9BPiLlcRoZeevtMfZnRq256WKil3RSbKa6RWgXd8Xkl9RZsAOvShmZISoGg1yvxZ2UIYfVMUUCnNnZix4xQF1GVBSa-TKktg1Mvb_W95lHgqiN)